 Over time, the government and lending institutions have offered several methods of student loan repayment in an attempt to help doctors repay it in terms that would be more bearable.
 The most popular plan based on income, IBR, allowed federal loan borrowers to pay 15% of their income and then offered forgiveness after 25 years.

 Let's take a closer at look at the PAYE and REPAYE student loan repayment programs to determine which is the best fit for your needs.

 What is PAYE?

-PAYE is short for Pay As You Earn.
-It's an income-driven debt repayment program for borrowers of federal direct student loans.
+PAYE, short for Pay As You Earn, is an income-driven debt repayment program for borrowers of federal direct student loans.

 Although the requirements for PAYE are difficult to understand, the plan is worth consideration for doctors who borrowed federal student loans beginning October 1, 2007, and later, and took out another loan after September 30, 2011.
 With the PAYE program, your payments could be as low as zero if you have no earnings after graduation.

 The PAYE program was designed and targeted to borrowers who graduated in 2012.
 The target market was considered to be graduates who started borrowing college loans in 2008 and then graduated in 2012.
 It was also intended for those who took out additional loans for graduate school afterward.

 In addition to the timing requirements for the year you borrowed money, there are two additional requirements for PAYE: